 MODTRAN assumes the atmosphere to be horizontally homogeneous - at some point the assumption starts to break down.
 Regarding water vapor, we can quantify that breaking point with the geodetic distance from the Thule Air Base CIMEL to the dark and bright targets.
 Each target presented a different set of challenges during the comparison process.
 Along Greenland's ice margin, glacial moraines and bedrock are comprised of rock and soil mixtures often lacking-surface homogeneity.
 Fortunately, the dark target location is only 54.22 km from the Thule Air Base CIMEL.
-The water vapor and aerosols retrievals coincident to the time of the airborne measurement acquisition were used to parameterize MODTRAN (Figure 12).
+The water vapor and aerosols retrievals coincident to the time of the airborne measurement acquisition were used to parameterize MODTRAN.
 However, the atmospheric conditions prevailing over the bright Greenland ice target were even more challenging to model due to the geodetic distance of 150.35 km from the Thule Air Base CIMEL.
-While the CIMEL-retrieved aerosol loadings appeared to be indicative of the land ice target, the water vapor was not.
-Additionally, for satellite image data, it can be difficult to partition
+While the CIMEL-retrieved aerosol loadings appeared to be indicative of the Greenland ice target, the water vapor was not.
+Additionally, for satellite image data, it can be difficult to partition aerosol scattering from bright snow and ice surface scattering because atmospheric aerosols have relatively low reflectance by comparison (Istomina et al., 2011), and therefore, we did not attempt to use satellite aerosol retrievals.